 Even if you have an independent contractor agreement saying the person is not an employee, Unemployment (or Workers’ Comp) will look to the reality of the situation and the degree of control the employer had over the individual’s work.
 Based on that, as well as on other factors, the agency will determine whether the person was really a contractor or if he or she was an employee entitled to the claimed benefits.

 For these reasons, it is best to use the hiring process to make determinations about prospective applicants, rather than counting on a “trial period” as an independent contractor.
 The successful candidate for this PR position should be brought on as an employee, not a contractor.
 If the employment of this individual is not working out, the company can opt to performance manage the employee or swiftly let the poor performing employee go.
 Either option is likely less risky than treating someone as an independent contractor when he or she is really an employee.

 *Ms. Lindeman is a Partner at Greenwald Doherty LLP, a law firm that exclusively represents businesses in all aspects of labor and employment law.
 These columns are intended to be general information regarding the topic discussed and are not to be considered legal advice regarding a specific situation.
 Contact a management-side employment attorney familiar with the law of your jurisdiction for specific advice.
 Ms. Lindeman is admitted to practice law in NY and NJ and may be contacted at DL@greenwaldllp.com.
 She is under no obligation to respond to reader inquiries personally, but may answer general employment law questions through this column.

 © 2011 Greenwald Doherty.
 May not be reprinted without permission.

-To see how our employee test can help you bring better people on board click here.
+To see how our employee test can help you bring better people on board watch this three minute video.